Assisted Delivery: Ventouse and Forceps Delivery

 Ventouse

-Ventouse is a suction cup that is applied to your baby’s head.
-The obstetrician will assist the birth of the baby by gently pulling while you also push with your contractions.
-In most cases this will require a few contractions to birth your baby.
+The obstetrician will support the baby’s ventouse assisted birth by gently pulling while you also push with your contractions.
+In most cases, this will require a few contractions to birth your baby.

 More information about ventouse.